playfulgod/android_device_lge_f6mt/README.md

 Currently only builds for Clockworkmod Recovery

-My tree is specifically for the MS659 from MetroPCS, but should work for the other variants as well, esp with a few minor edits.
+My tree is specifically for the MS659 from MetroPCS, but should work for the other variants as well, esp with a few minor edits and correct kernel/src/defconfig (dont know if they are cross compatible yet).

 PeterCassetta has a repo for the T-Mobile variant @ https://github.com/PeterCassetta/android_device_lge_fx3